DawangLi/NextLevel-HL7/README.md

 *   Provides a Task-based Asynchronous Programming model for connection management
 *   Leverages .NET dynamic and implicit conversion for a 'developer humane' interface

+## Contribute Back!

+Is there a feature missing that you'd like to see, or found a bug that you have a fix for?
+Or do you have an idea or just interest in helping out in building the library?
+Let us know and we'd love to work with you.

 ## Using Next Level HL7
 1: Create an inbound HL7 consumer using MLLP frames over TCP/IP sockets
 ```c#